By the Shores of Time

 “J—Johnny, please stop,” she whimpered upon meeting his empty eyes.

-Tears blurred her sight, glimpsing only the bloodied teeth.
-Thinking quickly, she used his body weight to throw him off balance as he crashed onto the radio equipment.
+Tears blurred her sight, barely discerning his bloodied teeth.
+Thinking quickly, she used his body weight to throw him off balance.
+Johnny crashed onto the radio equipment.
 She flipped the small table atop him, granting a moment of clarity in the sudden chaos.
 She slung her backpack over her shoulder before attempting to swing at the recovering infected.

-Her chest pounded to his sporadic movements.
+Her chest pounded when observing his sporadic movements.
 She wanted it to be over, hoping it to be a nightmare.
 He growled while they circled the minor obstruction.
 Celeste clutched the grip, trying to remain calm before he leaped over.
-His foot was caught along the table as he slammed face-first onto the ground.
+The table caught his foot as he slammed face-first onto the ground.
 Without thinking, she ran toward the door to grab Gabriel’s bag.

 “F—fuck,” Celeste panicked as she shut the door upon leaving.